415th Flight Test Flight: Functional testing for Air Force Reserve Command

 The squadron was reactivated as the 415th Flight Test Flight in 2001 as a Northrop T-38 Talon functional check flight organization at Randolph Air Force Base.
 The squadron participates in a program designed to extend the service life of the Air Force's fleet of T-38C Talon aircraft through the year 2020.
 In addition to modifying the propulsion system, the program also involves an upgrade to the plane's avionics.
 This upgrade is designed to improve the training capabilities of the T-38 and provide one configuration for all training roles.
 Once completed, the program will make it easier for pilot trainees to transition from the T-38 to a front-line fighter or bomber aircraft.

 Air Education and Training Command is the lead command responsible for sustainment and modernization of T-38s in the Air Force inventory.
-The T-38 System Program Office at the Ogden Air Logistics Center at Hill Air Force Base, Utah, provides primary field support for the aircraft and has operational control of the 415th's mission, while Air Force Reserve Command maintains administrative control of the unit.
+The T-38 System Program Office at the Ogden Air Logistics Center at Hill Air Force Base, Utah, provides primary field support for the aircraft and has operational control of the flight, while Air Force Reserve Command maintains administrative control.